- Origin of Name

 a "corrupt" monarchy should be used to represent

 what meant to be a "revolutionary" Libya.
-The Libyan Kingdom flag was
+But like before, the decision

-adopted early on during the February Uprising of 2011, and in a matter of weeks
+had re-introduced the flag early on during the uprising.
+In a matter of weeks

-it was effectively used all over the country by protesters, fighters and web
+it was effectively used all over the country by peaceful protesters, armed rebels,

-masters as well as by the NTC and the international media; followed by a range
+web masters, the NTC, and the international media; followed

-of flag-decorated products quickly appearing in the market, ranging from hand-held
+by a range of flag-decorated products quickly appearing in the market, ranging

-flags, scarves, hats, cups, badges and key-rings among other novelty items.
+from hand-held flags, scarves, hats, cups, badges and key-rings among other novelty

-2011 (The Liberation Day) -- the day Libya was officially
+October 2011 (The Liberation Day) -- the day Libya was prematurely

 declared liberated by the NTC from the 42-year rule of Gaddafi.
 The flag was